ElementsProject/lightning/doc/getting-started/getting-started/configuration.md

   The percentage of _estimatesmartfee 2/CONSERVATIVE_ to use for the commitment
   transactions: default is 100.

+- **commit-feerate-offset**=_INTEGER_

+  The additional feerate a channel opener adds to their preferred feerate to lessen the odds of a disconnect due to feerate disagreement (default 5).

 - **max-concurrent-htlcs**=_INTEGER_

   Number of HTLCs one channel can handle concurrently in each direction.